 Prior to any testing operations, the well will be displaced with sea water then circulated to CaCl2 brine for the DST.
-The well will be perforated under-balanced with 4.50" HSD TCP guns, with 5" DST tools and a 4 1⁄2" test string with a multi-rate test planned to evaluate the reservoir productivity.
-On completion of well testing operations, the well will be plugged and abandoned.
+The well will be perforated under-balanced with 4.50" HSD TCP guns, with 5" DST tools and a 41/2" test string with a multi-rate test planned to evaluate the reservoir productivity.
+On completion of the DST, the well will be plugged and abandoned.
 Project details are summarized in Table 2.